 During Professor Rodin’s 44-year tenure at Washington University, he has directed more than 27 theses and has seen nearly 700 systems science students pass through his department.
 Professor Rodin retired in May 2010.

 In honor of his impressive career and significant contributions, the Professor Ervin Y. Rodin Scholarship has been established.
-The scholarship fund will support students in the Washington University School of Engineering & Applied Science.
+The scholarship fund will support students in the Washington University McKelvey School of Engineering.
 The University is deeply appreciative of Professor Rodin’s meaningful contributions to students, industry and education.